The 2017 SPecial Election for California's 34th Congressional District.

 Robert is a candidate in the special election to replace retiring Congressman Xavier Becerra in the United States House of Representatives.
 The 34th district includes all of Koreatown, Chinatown, Little Tokyo as well as all or parts of Historic Filipinotown, Hollywood, Hancock Park, Downtown, Eagle Rock, Boyle Heights, City Terrace, Echo Park, El Sereno, Glassell Park, Highland Park, Lincoln Heights, Mt.
 Washington, Montecito Heights, and Westlake/Pico Union.

 "Because my mother worked in the same building where Robert's office was located, she often rode up in the elevator with him.
 One morning she reached out to him for help when a Google search for her name started revealing inappropriate personal information regarding her chemo treatments.
 He took her contact info and called her that evening.
-He agreed that there was a problem and promised that if he were elected he would introduce or support legislation requiring Google and publishers to delete problem Google results when personal information was involved.
+He agreed that there was a problem and promised that if he were elected he would introduce or support legislation requiring Google and publishers to remove search results when personal information was involved.
+He showed her a site that was publicizing this exact problem, noting that right now the only way to remove a bad Google result was to pay someone to perform that service, and he was working to change this.
 She was grateful that someone was actually listening to her problem and promising a fix.
 Robert's concern for my mother was really surprising to me, and I feel it demonstrates the kind of sensitivity we need in our elected officials.
 I'm supporting Robert Lee Ahn and hope you will as well."
 Tom Wilson Jr.